The Sunday Roast.

 The Quality Chop House | Farringdon

 The Quality Chop House is a dining room, wine bar and butchers shop that has opened for lunch and dinner since 1869.
 Or, you could just call it an institution.
-And the Sunday lunch is a big part of that, with dishes like Jacob lamb shoulder to share, roast Tamworth belly with apple sauce and beef rump & brisket all served up with Yorkshire puds, roasted carrots, parmesan-crumbed Hispi cabbage, and the option to upgrade your roasties to their famous confit potatoes, which take almost 24 hours to make.
+And the Sunday lunch is a big part of that, with dishes like Suffolk lamb shoulder to share, roast pork belly with apple sauce and beef rump & brisket all served up with Yorkshire puds, roasted carrots, marmite-buttered sweetcorn, and the option to upgrade your roasties to their famous confit potatoes, which take almost 24 hours to make.
 Just be warned, they book up weeks in advance.

 Jones & Sons | Dalston

 The Sunday roast at Jones & Sons is pure perfection.
-The cuts are all sourced from The Ginger Pig – pork belly, lamb rump, ribeye & sirloin or a whole chicken to share – while the veggie and vegan wellingtons aren’t left as an afterthought, and might even tempt a meat-eater.
-Naturally, all the trimmings are in tow, and the puddings (torched lemon tart or butterscotch & date pud) are worth passing over the last roastie for.
+The cuts are all sourced from The Ginger Pig – pork belly, lamb rump, ribeye and sage-stuffed chicken supreme – and can be ordered in one big, meaty pile-up if you can’t make a decision.
+For veggies, the butternut squash & mushroom wellington isn’t left as an afterthought, and might even tempt a meat-eater.
+Naturally, all the trimmings are in tow, and the puddings (dark chocolate torte or toffee & date pud) are worth passing over the last roastie for.

 The Marksman | Hackney